microsoft/rust-for-dotnet-devs/src/language/index.md

 # Language

-This sections compares C# and Rust language features.
+This section compares C# and Rust language features.